 .
 System deployment software licenses, including:

 - Client management tools

-- Actual applications deployed.
-Choosing to virtualize your applications means that you can actually save money on the licenses you need.
+- Choosing to virtualize your applications means that you can actually save money on the licenses you need

 System power consumption, including:

-- Server-side.
-This is where you must add the cost of the power utilized by the servers.
+- Server-side: This is where you must add the cost of the power utilized by data center servers

 Tip: break down these expenses based on the expected lifespan of the solution.
 This will prevent hidden or unexpected costs from arising during the implementation process.

 Finally, multiply all lifetime costs by the total number of virtual desktops you wish to deploy.
 This will give you an idea about the value of the solution based on your project goals.
 Let’s look at an example to see how this works.